 Klarna’s Financing Product allows shoppers to buy now and pay over monthly installments.
 Please note that Klarna Financing is different from other Klarna payment options such as Installments, Pay Later, and Pay Now.

-UK or EU merchants looking to offer financing to their UK payers
+This feature is not available by default for UK or EU merchants looking to offer financing to their UK payers

 If you’re a UK/EU merchant looking to enable Klarna Financing for payers in the UK, you will need to obtain a credit broker status from the British Financial Conduct Authority (FCA).
 You can complete and submit the necessary form online through the FCA website or through a specialized consultancy service.
 If you are registered, contact us.